-If Skyline Commercial REIT fails or ceases to qualify as a mutual fund trust for purposes of the Tax Act, the tax consequences described under Item 6 "Income Tax Consequences and RRSP Eligibility" would in some respects be materially and adversely different.
+If Skyline Commercial REIT fails or ceases to qualify as a mutual fund trust for purposes of the Tax Act, the tax consequences would in some respects be materially and adversely different.
 Such adverse differences would include that if Skyline Commercial REIT did not qualify as a mutual fund trust throughout a taxation year, it would be subject to a special tax under Part XII.2 of the Tax Act for such taxation year to the extent that its designated income (which includes income from real property) is distributed to a designated beneficiary (which includes non-resident persons and certain tax-exempt persons).